Roadmap to v1.0.0#

 ✅ Clean API with pipe operator support

-✅ Basic Sphinx documentation
+✅ Professional Sphinx documentation with tutorials

 Gaps#

-❌ No custom CUDA kernels
+❌ No custom CUDA kernels yet

-Estimated Completion: ~75% ready for v1.0.0
+Estimated Completion: ~85% ready for v1.0.0

 Epic 1: Core Library Stabilization#